 - Two--three letters of reference (inclusion of one external to the candidate's home organization is recommended but not required).

 There will be one award recipient chosen each year and honored at the WCET Annual Meeting during the annual awards lunch.
-The 2018 recipient will be notified ahead of time and will receive a complimentary registration for the Annual Meeting and a travel stipend to attend in Portland, OR, October 23 - 25, 2018.
+The 2019 recipient will be notified ahead of time and will receive a travel stipend to attend the 2019 Annual Meeting.

 All nomination materials should be sent to the WCET Awards team at firstname.lastname@example.org no later than September 1, 2018.
 An award committee will evaluate the nominations and select a winner who will be notified by the end of September.